GaLiIeo/FirstGitHub/README.md

 - AOS for scroll-based animations
 - Webpack for asset bundling and optimization
 - ESLint and Prettier for code quality
+- Imagemin for image optimization
+- Lighthouse CI for performance monitoring
+- GitHub Actions for CI/CD

 ## Getting Started